-At least ONE Academic LANG2001 LANG3001\ LANG3003\ LANG3101\
+At least ONE Academic LANG2001 LANG3001 Literacies course LANG2003

+LANG3003 LANG3101

-NB: CARIMAC students who are desirous of pursuing the minor in English Language, Writing and Speech, but who are already required to take the course \LANG3001 as part of their major, are advised to register for one on the following courses which are treated as substitutes: LING2701: Applied Speech Production; HUMN2201: Literature and Ideas in the Caribbean I; CLTR2505: Entertainment, Media and Culture; or COMM2705: Electronic Publishing.
-The same applies for ECEM majors who are already required to take the course \LANG3101 as part of their major while bearing in mind that CLTR2505 (which is also required for their major) cannot be taken as a substitute.
+NB: CARIMAC students who are desirous of pursuing the minor in English Language, Writing and Speech, but who are already required to take the course LANG3001 as part of their major, are advised to register for one on the following courses which are treated as substitutes: PUBL3003: Editing and Proofreading or LITS3604: Creative Non-Fiction and Digital Media or COMM2905: Electronic Publishing or LING2810: Introduction to the Structure and Usage of Jamaican Creole.
+The same applies for ECEM majors who are already required to take the course LANG3101 as part of their major.